 In February 2015 the Financial Conduct Authority (FCA) set out new rules for providers operating workplace personal pension plans (called relevant schemes) to take effect from 6 April 2015.
-From that date, providers had to have set up an Independent Governance Committee or appointed a Governance Advisory Arrangement whose principal functions would be to:
+From that date, providers had to have set up an Independent Governance Committee or appointed a Governance Advisory Arrangement whose principal functions is to:

-- Act solely in the interests of the relevant policyholders of those pension plans, and to - Assess the 'Value for Money' delivered by the pension plans to those relevant policyholders.
+- Act solely in the interests of the relevant policyholders of those pension plans, and to - Assess the "value for money" delivered by the pension plans to those relevant policyholders.

-These requirements were then extended to Firms providing investment pathways in respect of pathway investors from 1 February 2021.
+These requirements were then extended to Firms providing investment pathways from 1 February 2021.

-The FCA rules also require that the Chair of each Independent Governance Committee and Governance Advisory Arrangement produce an annual report setting out a number of prescribed matters.
+The FCA rules require that the Chair of each Independent Governance Committee and Governance Advisory Arrangement produce an annual report setting out a number of prescribed matters.

-The ZEDRA Governance Advisory Arrangement ('the GAA') was established on 6 April 2015 and has been appointed by a number of workplace personal pension providers and investment pathways providers.
+The ZEDRA Governance Advisory Arrangement ("the GAA") was established on 6 April 2015 and has been appointed by a number of workplace personal pension providers and investment pathways providers.
 ZEDRA is a specialist provider of independent governance services primarily to UK pension arrangements.
 Amongst other appointments we act as an independent trustee on several hundred trust-based pension schemes and we sit on a number of IGCs.
-More information on ZEDRA can be found at as www.zedra.com/GAA/
+More information on ZEDRA can be found at as www.zedra.com/GAA

-The members of the ZEDRA GAA are appointed by the Board of ZEDRA Governance Ltd. The Board is satisfied that individually and collectively the members of the GAA have sufficient expertise, experience, and independence to act in the interests of relevant policyholders or pathway investors.
+The members of the ZEDRA GAA are appointed by the Board of ZEDRA Governance Ltd. The Board is satisfied that individually and collectively the members of the GAA have sufficient expertise, experience, and independence to act in the interests of relevant policyholders and pathway investors.